What do we mean by trauma informed services and why is such an approach important?

 - Trauma Informed Care: Perspectives and Resources Visit disclaimer page is The National Technical Assistance Center for Children’s Mental Health at Georgetown University and JBS International created this web-based tool.
 This tool comprised of issue briefs, video interviews, and resource lists tells a story of implementation of trauma informed services and offers guidance and resources to help you on your implementation journey.

-- The National Crittenton Foundation has developed a toolkit for agencies that want to screen for Adverse Childhood Experiences Visit disclaimer page (ACEs) in their client populations.
+- The National Crittenton Foundation has developed a toolkit for agencies that want to screen for Adverse Childhood Experiences (PDF) Visit disclaimer page (ACEs) in their client populations.

 Additional or specialized resources